CrazyFurball/APJava/README.md

 # APJava
-Here are the projects I did in AP java.
+These are the projects I did in AP java.